diogotcorreia/master-thesis/docs/content/ch02-background.typ

     href: "https://example.com",
     innerText: "this is a link"
   };
-  let element = document.createElement("a");
+  // element already has an innerHTML defined let element = document.createElement("a");

+  // If Object.prototype.innerHTML is polluted,
-  for (let attr in attributes) {
+  // this iterates over href, innerText, AND innerHTML for (let attr in attributes) {
     element[attr] = attributes[attr];
   }